inspec/inspec/docs-chef-io/content/inspec/matchers.md

 ## be_in

-Verifies that an item is included in a list.
-For Example:
+Verifies if an item is included in a list.
+For example:

 ```ruby
 describe resource do